himansh-you/Labelly/README.md

 Working demo : https://labelly--40iw2plma1.expo.app/onboarding
 accounts to use : user1@gmail.com(pass: 123456), user2@gmail.com(pass: 123456), deepuser1@gmail.com(pass : 12345678)

+Note : `Some features may not work properly in web build because the build is meant for Android/IOS`

 ---

 **Made with ❤️ for healthier eating choices**